 Your main supervisor is the first person you can talk to about problems related to your PhD.
 However, if the nature of the problem is such that it cannot be discussed with any of your supervisors, there are other people at the institute you can get support from.

 PhD Programme management

-If you have doubts or questions about aspects related to the PhD Programne, for instance concerning regulations or opportunities for additional training or coaching, your first point of contact is Tanja Kassenaar, the programme coordinator.
+If you have doubts or questions about aspects related to the PhD Programme, for instance concerning regulations or opportunities for additional training or coaching, your first point of contact is the programme coordinator, Tugba Altin.
 You may also contact the PhD Programme director, Maria Aloni.

 PhD Programme eValuation Committee (PVC)

 Issues related to supervision or to any other aspects of your PhD trajectory can also be discussed with the PVC, a committee consisting of members of the research staff at the ILLC who can act as additional advisers for PhD candidates.

 At the UvA

 The UvA aims to prevent and combat sexual intimidation, bullying, aggression, violence, stalking and discrimination.
 If you experience one of this problems, do not keep it to yourself and report it!
 Talk to a fellow PhD candidate, to your buddy, to the ILLC coach or PhD programme director.

 You can also get support from one of the University's confidential advisers for undesirable behaviour.
 You can read on the website who they are and what to do when you are confronted with this kind of behaviour.